Download Our Free Target Audience Checklist.

 We appreciate your interest in our Target Market guide!
 With this checklist in hand, you are well on your way to hammering out an effective marketing plan.
 Sometimes, knowing the right questions to ask is just as important as having all the answers.

-For a downloadable PDF version of this content, please provide your email address and name in the form below.
-This form will also subscribe you to our newsletter, The Jememo.
-Don’t worry, we won’t overload your inbox, just our newsletter a few times a month with more helpful tips and links to some of our popular blog posts!
+To get your free downloadable PDF version of this content, simply fill out the form below.
+This form will also subscribe you to our newsletter where you will get access to other useful marketing tips.
+Don’t worry, we won’t overload your inbox, just our newsletter a few times a year with more helpful tips and links to some of our popular blog posts!

 After you you answer the questions on our checklist, you may want to refine your audience even more.
 Additionally, we recommend some competitor research as well.
 Here are some resources that will help you take a deeper dive in your strategic planning.

 - Competitor and Target Market Research links from Neil Patel

 - A Complete Guide to Target Audience Analysis for Content Marketers by Medium

 - How to Find Your Target Audience by Hubspot

 - Market Research and Competitive Analysis by U.S. Small Business Administration